stevearc/stiny/README.rst

     $ pip install -r requirements_dev.txt
     $ pip install -e .

+You will need certain secret tokens for accessing certain APIs (GCal, Twilio, etc).
+They will be read out of environment variables.
+I put them inside the google doc on door wiring.
+You should put them into your bashrc or similar.

+Activate the virtualenv and run ``stiny-setup``.
+This will create the ``credentials.dat`` file which will allow stiny to access the Google Calendar.

 Everything should be working!
 You can run the server with ``pserve --reload development.ini``, and the asset pipeline with ``go run build.go -w``.
 For convenience I have bundled both of those commands into the script ``./serve_forever.sh``

-To run the worker code, just do ``python worker/``.
+To run the worker code, just do ``python worker/ --debug -l debug -i``.

 Deploy
 ------
-You will need certain secret tokens to deploy.
-During the deploy process they are read out of environment variables.
-I put them inside the google doc on door wiring.
-You should put them into your bashrc or similar.

 We're using fabric to deploy.
 Do ``fab help`` to get a list of commands.
 You will probably only ever need ``fab deploy_web`` and ``fab deploy_door``.